tomarrell/wrapcheck/README.md

 This solution allows you to add context which will be handed to the caller, making identifying the source easier during debugging.

+## Contributing

+As with most static analysis tools, this linter will likely miss some obscure cases.
+If you come across a case which you think should be covered and isn't, please file an issue including a minimum reproducible example of the case.

+## License

+This project is licensed under the MIT license.
+See the [LICENSE](./LICENSE) file for more details.